 Our Nominating and Corporate Governance Committee is composed of Dr. Mandell and Dr. Schenkein, with Dr. Schenkein serving as chairman of the committee.
-Dr. Steve Gillis served on our Nominating and Corporate Governance Committee until December 2015.
 Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of NASDAQ.
-During fiscal year ended December 31, 2015, the Nominating and Corporate Governance Committee met three times.
-The Nominating and Corporate Governance Committee's responsibilities include:
+During fiscal year ended December 31, 2016, the Nominating and Corporate Governance Committee met three times.
+The Nominating and Corporate Governance Committee is responsibilities include:

-- developing and recommending to the Board of Directors criteria for membership of the Board of Directors and committees; - establishing procedures for identifying and evaluating Board of Directors candidates, including candidates recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors; - · developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors and management.
+- developing and recommending to the Board of Directors criteria for membership of the Board of Directors and committees; - establishing procedures for identifying and evaluating Board of Directors candidates, including candidates recommended by stockholders: - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the committees of the Board of Directors; - developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors and management.
 Our Board of Directors may establish other committees from time to time.